Stabilizing Physics-Informed Consistency Models via Structure-Preserving Training: Experiments

 \section{Experiments}

-We evaluate the efficacy of our framework on three canonical steady-state PDE benchmarks: Darcy flow, the Poisson equation, and the Helmholtz equation.
-To ensure a fair and standardized comparison, we adopt the pre-computed datasets released by the DiffusionPDE authors~\citep{diffusionpde}.
-These datasets were generated using high-fidelity finite element method (FEM) solvers on a $128 \times 128$ spatial grids, providing $50,000$ paired samples for each equation family.
+We evaluate the efficacy of our framework on several canonical steady-state PDE benchmarks \modtext{(Darcy flow, Poisson, and Helmholtz equations), as well as the time-dependent Navier-Stokes equations.} We adopt the pre-computed datasets released by the DiffusionPDE authors~\citep{diffusionpde}.
+These datasets were generated using high-fidelity finite element method (FEM) solvers on a $128 \times 128$ spatial grids, providing $50,000$ paired samples for each equation family. \begin{newsection}Unless otherwise specified, we utilize the $L^2$ norm ($p=2$) for the PDE residual penalty across all evaluations.\end{newsection}